RedTurtle/design.plone.ioprenoto/README.md

 ## RestAPI GET of PrenotazioniFolder c.t.(redturtle.prenotazioni) redirect
-Returns redirect to '/prenotazione-appuntamento'(which defined in redturtle.prenotazioni) if the user has not edturtle.prenotazioni.ManagePrenotazioni permission which is attached to Manager SiteAdministrator and Editor roles by this add-on.
+Returns redirect to '/prenotazione-appuntamento'(which defined in redturtle.prenotazioni) if the user has not redturtle.prenotazioni.ManagePrenotazioni permission which is attached to Manager SiteAdministrator and Editor roles by this add-on.

 # Documentation